Diana (singer): New Musical stage

-Later years and personal life
+Personal life and death

 At the beginning of their careers, Diana and the singer Odair José married, but after a troubled relationship, they divorced amid significant media attention.
-Some years later they had a daughter, Clarice.
+They had a daughter, Clarice, in the early years of their relationship.

-At this time, she lives in Rio de Janeiro inside, at Região dos Lagos (Lakes Region), Araruama Ville.

-Diana plays some concerts around Brazil, but does not attract the same attention she did in the 1970s.

 In 2010, Diana adopted the new stage name Dianah.
 She declared the intention to record a new CD, a live DVD and to release an autobiography.

+Diana later lived in Região dos Lagos (Lakes Region), at Araruama Ville.
+She died in Araruama on 21 August 2024, at the age of 76.